alythobani/stay-habby/README.md

 # Stay Habby

-A habit tracker app, originally started by [Arie Milner](https://github.com/amilner42/habby) (Nov—Dec 2017) and currently only further developed by me (Dec 2017—present).
+A habit tracking web application, originally started by [Arie Milner](https://github.com/amilner42/habby) (Nov—Dec 2017) and currently only further developed by me (Dec 2017—present).

-Much more flexible, user-friendly, and effective than any other habit tracker we've tried... but that's just my opinion ;)
+Way more flexible, user-friendly, and useful than any other habit tracker we've tried... but that's just my opinion ;).
+Check it out for yourself at https://www.stayhabby.com/

 ---